-New research has found that raw meat dog food contains "unexpectedly high" levels of bacteria, including variants resistant to antibiotics.
+New research has found that raw meat dog food contains “unexpectedly high” levels of bacteria, including bacteria-resistant variants. antibiotics.
 Experts warn that the problem is an international risk to public health.

 The researchers tested the presence of Enterococci in dog food from supermarkets and pet stores.
 The dog food samples were all from Portugal, but most of the brands reviewed ship worldwide.

-Enterococci are usually present in the intestines, but if they spread to other areas of the body they can lead to serious infections, including oral, abdominal, urinary infections.
+Enterococci are usually present in the intestine, but if they spread to other areas of the body they can lead to serious infections, including oral, abdominal, urinary infections.

 Research in detail